aderusha/IoTWM-ESP8266/00_Introduction/README.md

 Learn how to interface with WiFi.
 We'll create mesh networks, deploy a soft AP for gathering credentials, and connect to an AP.

 ### [03_REST](../03_REST)
-Use the aREST library to send REST commands to your device with a web browser.
+Create a REST interface to send commands to your device with a web browser.

 ### [04_MQTT](../04_MQTT)
 Publish/subscribe to a public MQTT broker.
 This tutorial relies on a cloud-based, public, and completely insecure broker for demo purposes.